Whiteknight/Rosella/libraries/future.md

 This library will provide a number of helper utilities to support systems using an MVC architecture.

-### String

-The string library will provide a number of utilities for working with strings in an efficient way.

-### Tokenizer
+### Multicast

-The tokenizer library will implement tokenizing behavior.
-This library will implement a mechanism for breaking an input sequence into a sequence of tokens.
+This library will provide higher-order routines for combining functions together in logical ways to be executed as a single unit.